 The feedback loop can be tricky!

-Turning a detractor into a promoter is a slow and gradual process.
+Turning a NPS detractor into a promoter is a slow and gradual process.
 Even after considerable effort, some detractors might not become promoters.
 Take it in your stride.

 After reaching a high Net Promoter Score, the next battle is to keep it going.
 Next-generation technology platforms, like Dropthought, are invaluable to this process.